First Day of Class

 For several years now, I have used this pentomino activity on the first day of math class.
-I've written a few posts about it, because each year I find more benefits to using the activity.
+I've written a few posts about it (on my old blog), because each year I find more benefits to using the activity.

 It takes the groups quite a while (and some never finish if I don't give some hints), which is great, because they are really thinking, talking to each other, sharing ideas, speaking their thought processes, working together, and being persistent.
 In the years that I've been doing this, I have yet to find a student who wasn't engaged.
 This is the type of activity that allows all students to persevere, regardless of their background knowledge in math.
 All students can manipulate the pentomino pieces and offer suggestions, and while some students are strong in certain areas of math, others are stronger spatially; this introduction activity allows them all to have success.